Enough photo

 These statistics show how the race of both the perpetrator and the victim are directly tied to the outcome of the case, and whether the shooting is deemed “justified.”
 And this is exactly what the gun lobby wanted.

-Stand Your Ground laws were championed by gun rights extremists under the guise of protection, while communities of color have suffered a traumatic history of racially-motivated shootings.
-They encourage reckless gun owners to kill first, ask questions later, and claim self-defense to avoid being held criminally responsible for taking the life of another individual.
-To no one’s surprise, these laws have perpetuated the victimization of communities of color while white Americans are provided a legal defense for murder — essentially a get out of jail for free card.
+Gun rights extremists championed Stand Your Ground laws under the guise of protection, while communities of color have suffered a traumatic history of racially motivated shootings.
+These laws encourage reckless gun owners to kill first, ask questions later, and claim self-defense to avoid being held criminally responsible for taking the life of another individual.
+To no one’s surprise, these laws have perpetuated the victimization of communities of color while white Americans are provided a legal defense for murder – essentially a get out of jail free card.

 Stand Your Ground Laws Combined with Weak Gun Laws: A Threat to Public Safety

 Our nation’s weak gun laws paired with Stand Your Ground laws further the threat to public safety.
 Concealed carry laws allow an individual to carry a gun in public places but a patchwork of state laws means that many individuals are carrying loaded, lethal weapons without training, education, or even a background check.
-This is a direct threat to the public at large: An analysis from the Violence Policy Center found that 1,371 people have been killed by concealed carry holders since May 2007.
+This is a direct threat to the public at large: An analysis from the Violence Policy Center found that 2,490 people have been killed by concealed carry holders between May 2007 and January 2024.

-Trayvon Martin is just one of the many lives unjustly killed due to Stand Your Ground laws.
-Florida’s concealed carry law granted his murderer access to legally possess a gun in public.
+Trayvon Martin is just one of the many people whose deaths have resulted or may result, at least in part, from shooters emboldened by Stand Your Ground laws.
+Florida’s concealed carry law granted his shooter permission to legally possess a gun in public.
 He then used his concealed weapon to shoot and kill Martin, a Black teen walking home from a convenience store.
 The Miami Herald quoted a juror in Trayvon’s case saying that the jury found his murderer not guilty, “based on the evidence and ‘because of the heat of the moment and…Stand Your Ground.”

 Imagine if your state legislature passed a law saying that any person who feels threatened by another person may use lethal force to execute the perceived threat.
 Then say that, as a matter of state policy, residents should presume that Black people are more threatening than White people.

-This sounds absurd, but this is basically a Stand Your Ground law in a nutshell.
+This sounds absurd, but this is Stand Your Ground.